AbrJA/anomaly-detector/README.md

     [sudo] docker run  -v "$(pwd)/cache":/detector --name anomaly-detector-cont anomaly-detector

-*Note:* Make sure to update your `Dockerfile` to copy your training and test data files into the image.
+*Note:* Make sure to update your `Dockerfile` to copy your training and test data files into the image and create a cache directory.

 ## Usage